TartanLlama/tartanllama.github.io/_drafts/writing-a-linux-debugger-2.md

 ```

 As you can hopefully see, we would want to set a breakpoint on `0x400944` to see no output, and `0x400949` to see the output.

-If you try to continue the program after hitting the breakpoint, it will not work, as the breakpoint is still in place.
-We'll deal with this in the next post, where we'll also implement single stepping.

 ------------------------------